60dimension/IELTS-Vocabularies/Vocabulary04.md

 They seemed so young and innocent.

-Don't leave on my account.
+Don't leave it on my account.

 Following this critique, students rewrite their papers and submit them for final evaluation.